 Return on Cost

-Return on Cost is similar to the Cap Rate, but is forward-looking because it accounts for the costs needed to stabilize a property and the resulting NOI once stabilized.
+Return on Cost is similar to the Cap Rate, but is forward-looking because it accounts for the costs needed to stabilize a rental property and the resulting NOI once stabilized.
 Mathematically, the formula for calculating Return on Cost is:

 Interested in Learning More?

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.